biglogic/kafka-zookeeper/README.md

 # kafka-zookeeper
-a kafka-zookeeper docker compose for quik setup with kafka ui
+a kafka-zookeeper docker compose for quick setup with kafka ui

 ## Kafka and Zookeeper Cluster with Docker Compose